7 ways to add an extra bathroom to your home

 Have more bedrooms than you need?
 Convert a spare bedroom into a good-sized bathroom or divide the space into a walk-in wardrobe and ensuite for the main bedroom.

-6. Take over the laundry
+6. Convert the laundry

 Laundries are often underutilised, and you may find an extra bathroom is a much better use of the space.
 You can either keep the laundry facilities in the new bathroom or relocate them elsewhere in the house.
 Options include stacking the washing machine and dryer in a cupboard, or creating a laundry under the stairs or in the garage.